kimoppalfens/kimoppalfens.github.io/_posts/2018-12-12-MiniMVP MMSDE.md

 Like last year, all of the sessions were optional and if you wanted to, you could go and sit with the engineers to work on your hackaton project.

 For myself, being the second time in Redmond and walking around the Microsoft Campus still is amazing.
 The sheer size of the campus alone is unbelievable.
 It literally is a mini-city with all possible facilities.
-We were equally given the opportunity to visit the [Azure Cloud Collaboration Center](https://azure.microsoft.com/en-us/blog/the-azure-cloud-collaboration-center-a-first-of-its-kind-facility/) and it felt like being dropped onto a movie set of the latest Mission Impossible movie and Tom Cruise could drop out of the ceiling, suspended by wires at any time :)
+We were equally given the opportunity to visit the [Azure Cloud Collaboration Center](https://azure.microsoft.com/en-us/blog/the-azure-cloud-collaboration-center-a-first-of-its-kind-facility/) and it felt like being dropped onto a movie set of the latest Mission Impossible movie and Tom Cruise could drop out of the ceiling, suspended by wires :)

 ![alt]({{ site.url }}{{ site.baseurl }}/images/MVP_MMS12.jpg)